How to Enable or Disable Modules in Magento 2

 Enjoyed the tutorial?
 Spread it to your friends!

 Sam is the CEO and Founder of Mageplaza, pursuing a simple and healthy lifestyle.
-A friend, a husband and a dad of two children, a trainer and an influencer wannabe.
-He is a big fan of sports and travel, also.
+He is a friend, a husband, and a father to two children.
+As a trainer and an aspiring influencer, he is also a big fan of sports and travel.
+Sam is exceptionally knowledgeable about e-commerce, especially Magento and Shopify, with 10 years of experience in the field.

 People also searched for